Born from NASA technology and perfected for sleep.

 ♬ original sound – Meral Arik | Tech Entrepreneur

-It’s not just on TikTok, though – doctorjesss on Instagram has gone over the same method, providing a more educational angle.
-She explains how avoiding big meals 3 hours before bed can “help reduce symptoms of reflux” and warns us that alcohol can impair your natural sleep cycle if drunk during the run-up to bedtime.
+The method has also seen popularity on Instagram – doctorjesss on provides a more educational angle.
+She explains how avoiding big meals 3 hours before bed can “help reduce symptoms of reflux” and warns us that alcohol can impair your natural sleep cycle if consumed during the run-up to bedtime.

 Beyond the online hype, medical institutions, including the NHS, endorse the importance of a sleep routine.
-Why not go one step further and incorporate sleep friendly concepts across the entirety of your day?
+Why not go one step further and incorporate sleep-friendly concepts throughout your day?

-The biggest strength behind this method is structure.
-It’s incredibly easy to follow, and each step helps promote a mindful sleeping habits.
+The secret to the success of this method is structure.
+It’s incredibly easy to follow, and each step helps promote mindful sleeping habits.
+Here is a quick summary of the steps:

-As you embark on your journey to improve sleep, keep in mind that the 10-3-2-1-0 sleep method is merely one tool among many to help you doze off.
+As you embark on your journey to improve sleep, remember that the 10-3-2-1-0 sleep method is among many tools to help you doze off.
 There are others to consider, such as the 4-7-8 method and the military sleep method.
 Alternatively, you could try different sleep schedules or use our sleep calculator to find your ideal bedtime for a great night’s sleep.

 See all articles by Ellen Conning